 - Evaluate your thoughts, feelings, and emotions at the end of every day and track any improvements you may see to your mental and physical health

 Remember a journal can be used to keep track of anything; be it from mental health, physical health, goals and the list goes on.
-Keeping a daily track on any number of these topics will help alleviate some of the pressure you feel.
+Keeping a daily track of any number of these topics will help alleviate some of the pressure you feel.
 This in turn could have a positive effect on the pain you feel in your fibromyalgia trigger points as you start to destress.

 Mood tracking can help keep track of your mood and mood changes at regular intervals.
 Tracking helps identify patterns over time and in different situations.
 This is of great help when dealing with depression and anxiety, to help regulate note and regulate triggers those changes.
 Currently, the most popular method of mood tracking is to use an app on your phone.
-Some tips for moods tracking are:
+Some tips for mood tracking are:

 - Be honest – track both your positive and negative emotions to get an accurate representation of your mood changes